tweag/nickel/CONTRIBUTING.md

 ### Nickel

-To build the main crate, just run `cargo build` at the root of the repository.
+To build the main crate, just run `cargo build` at the root of this repository.
 Upon success, the binary will be available somewhere inside the `target` directory.

-You can make the binary available in your path via `cargo install`:
+You can make the binary available in your path via `cargo install` at the root of this repository:

 ```shell
 $ cargo install --path .